EducationalGameClub/EducationalGameClub.github.io/content/events/2025-06/play.md

+$$TopMenu$$

 # Playing Geniventure

-<a target="_blank" href="https://learn.concord.org/geniventure">Geniventure</a> is designed for use in a classroom with an instructor so playing it on your own involves a few extra steps.
+<a target="_blank" href="https://learn.concord.org/geniventure">Geniventure</a> is designed to be played in a classroom with an instructor so playing it on your own involves a few extra steps.
 This short guide explains how to get started.

 ## Options for Playing Geniventure